-9. Launch and expand green building apprenticeship programs
+Launch and expand green building apprenticeship programs

 NYC Talent will partner with City agencies and the private sector to expand existing and launch new pre-apprenticeship and apprenticeships for electricians, plumbers, project managers, and facilities managers, and building operators to develop 8,000 talent pipelines for building decarbonization by 2040.
-NYC Talent will also maximize the capacity of the Apprenticeship Readiness Collective (ARC) and other direct-entry programs to ensure that the incoming generation of talent are aware of and trained in the technical requirements of sustainable construction techniques.
+NYC Talent will also maximize the capacity of the Apprenticeship

+Readiness Collective (ARC) and other direct-entry programs to ensure that the incoming generation of talent are aware of and trained in the technical requirements of sustainable construction techniques.

-10. Establish community hiring networks to implement place-based workforce connection strategies
+Establish community hiring and placebased workforce connection strategies

-NYC Talent will collaborate with place-based economic development partners to develop neighborhood training and referral networks.
-A partnership in Gowanus will be the first example of a replicable place-based network model.
-These networks will build off the rezoning points of agreement, to coordinate City investments, community-based organizations, and existing workforce development infrastructure to ensure green economic growth translates and contributes to good jobs for low-income New Yorkers and targets historic disparities.
-These place-based networks will support equitable growth of the green economy by:
+NYC Talent will collaborate with City workforce and place-based economic development partners to develop neighborhood training and referral networks.
+These networks will build off community priorities to coordinate City investments, community-based organizations, and existing workforce development infrastructure to ensure green economic growth translates and contributes to good jobs for low-income New Yorkers and targets historic disparities.
+These place-based strategies will support the equitable growth of the green economy by:

-- → Enabling close partnership with local communities and service providers to develop manufacturing, maintenance, and construction training pathways in green economy occupations - → Enrolling residents of environmental justice neighborhoods and place-based network catchment areas into Pathways to Industrial and Construction Careers (PINCC) to ensure they have the 1:1 support services needed to successfully navigate their career path - → Connecting local talent to networks to access job and training opportunities - → Connecting employers to talent, in particular to meet Community Hiring goals and help tackle historic economic disparities
+- → Enabling close partnership with local communities and service providers to develop manufacturing, maintenance, and construction training pathways in green economy occupations - → Enrolling residents of environmental justice neighborhoods and place-based network catchment areas into Pathways to Industrial and Construction Careers (PINCC) to ensure they have the 1:1 support services needed to successfully navigate their career path - → Connecting local talent to recruitment networks to access job training opportunities - → Connecting employers to talent, in particular to meet Community Hiring goals and help tackle historic economic disparities